 - To establish contacts between teachers from a variety of European backgrounds and facilitate future networking among these professionals.

-The input sessions are a blend of theory and practice in ELT combining presentation, demonstration and practical activities to facilitate using and developing computer-based programmes.
+The input sessions are a blend of theory and practice combining presentation, demonstration and practical activities to facilitate using and developing computer-based programmes.

 During the week participants may join in 4 afternoon activities where they are encouraged to develop their language skills in a more informal environment outside of the classroom and further enhance their knowledge of Ireland, with an added focus on exploiting school trips in their own teaching environments to develop language skills.

-This course on using Technology in the Classroom is a one-week course consisting of 20 morning contact hours as well as 1 afternoon workshop and an extensive cultural and social programme directly linked to the morning sessions.
+This course on using Technology in the Classroom is a one-week course consisting of 20 morning contact hours as well as 1 afternoon workshop and an afternoon cultural programme directly linked to the morning sessions.

 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
 Regular follow-up contact is made with the participants after completion of the course.
 The Alpha trainers are available for follow-up advice and support at all times.